jamessynge/TinyAlpacaServer/README.md

 # alpaca-decoder

+Author: James Synge (james.synge@gmail.com)

-An HTTP request decoder (parser) for the ASCOM Alpaca REST API.
+An HTTP request decoder (parser) and response formatter for the ASCOM Alpaca REST API.
+This may eventually be a more full fledged server.